VoidStarKat/coven/crates/runtime/coven/README.md

 ## License

-Except where noted (below, in crate README files, and/or in individual files), all files in this repository are dual-licensed and distributed under the terms of either of:
+Except where noted (below, in crate README files, and/or in individual files), all files in this crate are dual-licensed and distributed under the terms of either of:

 * [MIT License](LICENSE-MIT)
   ([http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))